 Silvan Ridge Winery

 Right across from Sweet Cheeks is Silvan Ridge Winery.
 A natural amphitheater setting with grassy lawns makes this the ideal destination for enjoying live music.
-Silvan offers weekend concerts with limited space (reservations required) to enjoy one of their evening events.
+Silvan offers evening weekend concerts during the summer.
 Bring a blanket, low chairs and a picnic dinner and relax beneath the twilight skies with a great bottle of wine.
 Wrap up your day of wineries with a gentle, musical finish.

 More Fun Things to Do